GravityPDF/gravity-pdf/README.txt

 * Removed $form_data['form'] key and add $form_data['form_description'] key.
 * Fixed issue with global survey, poll or quiz data being added to $form_data key when none of those field types avaliable
 * Modified survey, poll and quiz fields to use the 'text' value as the key instead of the ID.
+* Ensure the form and lead IDs are correctly passed throughout the render functions.
+* Finalise quiz, survey and poll $form_data fields.

 = 3.4.0 Beta 2 =